nicklockwood/SwiftFormat/README.md

 Release notes
 ----------------

+Version ?

+- Fixed handling of `prefix` and `postfix` specifiers
+- Converted to Swift 3 syntax

 Version 0.10

 - The `blankLinesAtEndOfScope` rule no longer removes trailing blank lines if immediately followed by other code